About Us

 Amanda Lopes Pacca

-Amanda is a final year student of the WOP-P Master in Work, Organizational and Personnel Psychology.
-Brazilian by birth, her journey into psychology began before she graduated, at the age of 17, when she came into contact with Psychoanalysis.
-From then on, her passion for understanding the human mind expanded, and she graduated in Psychological Sciences at the University of Coimbra in Portugal.
-In her last year to become an occupational psychologist, her topics of interest cross all human nature, including leadership, psychological empowerment, emotional health, and mental problems.
-Her hope of contributing to the blog is that this vast universe of psychology could be accessible to as many people as possible through writing.
+Her hope of contributing to the blog is that this vast universe of psychology could be accessible to as many people as possible through effective communication.
 Psychology has a long past but a short history.
-In this sense, psychology professionals owe it to the world of psychology and its precious knowledge to expand that so more people can think better about themselves, the world, and their desires.
+In this sense, professionals owe it to the world of psychology and its precious knowledge to expand that so more people can think better about themselves, their desires, and the world they live in.